Track gauge: Dual gauge

-Tracks of multiple gauges involve considerable costs in construction (including signalling work) and complexities in track maintenance, and may require some speed restrictions.
-They are therefore built only when absolutely necessary.
+Tracks with multiple gauges entail considerable construction costs (including signaling work) and complex track maintenance, and may require speed restrictions.
+They are therefore built only when necessary.
 If the difference between the two gauges is large enough – for example between and – three-rail dual-gauge is possible, but if not – for example between and – four rails must be used.
-Dual-gauge rail lines occur (or have occurred) in Argentina, Australia, Brazil, Japan, North Korea, Spain, Switzerland, Tunisia and Vietnam.
+Dual-gauge rail lines occur (or have occurred) in Argentina, Australia, Brazil, Japan, North Korea, Spain, Switzerland, Tunisia, and Vietnam.